Table of Contents

 Reality: Many people think that they’ll be able to put their online reputation management plan together quickly if they need to.
 In reality, those companies who are prepared ahead of an issue will remain calmer and achieve better results in a crisis.

 It is a good idea to have a reputation management plan that’s been developed in advance and to have vetted outside companies ahead of time so that you know who you want to work with if you need help.
-The advance research process is worthwhile, but it takes a lot of work.
+The advanced research process is worthwhile, but it takes a lot of work.
 It’s also not something you’ll be able to do at the last minute if something goes wrong.

 The good news is that taking advantage of outside support can lead to a number of benefits for your company.
 Primarily, it will prevent both long-term and short-term sales losses.
-You’ll find that any expense will more than make up for the initial planning investment in time or money.
+You’ll find that any expense will more than makeup for the initial planning investment in time or money.

 Hiring a reputation management professional will also give you peace of mind when dealing with one of the most stressful situations your company will face.
 The right professional will have both the experience and technology to address your issues.
 They’ll help you to push negative content out of the public’s mind quickly and, hopefully, permanently.